alan-turing-institute/AI-workflows/workflows/pytorch_GAN_zoo/README.md

 Zoo](https://github.com/facebookresearch/pytorch_GAN_zoo).

 The singularity container will allow you to call all the scripts from the project and includes are requirements.
-The container supports CUDA versions 10.1, 10.2 and 11.1 on the host.
+The container supports CUDA version 11.1 on the host.

 ## Building